cool-dev-code/ripcord-emoji-fix/README.md

 ---

 > **This** fixes
-- Classic style emojis
+- Classic styled emojis
-- One emoji shown as more than one emoji
+- One emoji shown as more than one emojis
 - Unsupported emojis on Ripcord
 - Short forms not sending emojis
 ---